cpfaff/mspm/README.md

 ![select template](assets/figures/documentation_dialogue_project_template_with_rectangle.png "Select Template")

 The process creates the new folder for you and a file `manage_projects.R` inside of it.
-Finally, it set the currect working director and opens the project management file and you can directly start managing your project from there.
+Finally, it set the correct working directors and opens the project management file and you can directly start managing your project from there.